magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.3.1 =
+* Fixed issue with new ACF image functions not playing nice with 'linked' posts

 = 1.3 =
 * NEW: Advanced Custom Field Images from source are now copied to the destination site and are assigned to post properly
 * NEW: Now supports copying Advanced Custom Field Gallery field type.